-“I don’t need anyone ta interprate my words,” Tony Corbett snapped at Olivia Cleary, last night in Galway City’s Ramble Inn.
+“I don’t need anyone ta interprayette my words,” self-proclaimed ‘Brexiteer’ Tony Corbett snapped at Olivia Cleary, last night in Galway City’s Ramble Inn.

-“How I pranounce thim is my business anyways,” the thirty one year old construction surveyor continued irritably, oblivious to the primary teacher’s open mouthed horror.
+“How I pranounce thum is my business anyways,” the thirty one year old construction surveyor continued irritably, oblivious to the primary teacher’s open mouthed horror.

 “Basides,” Corbett sneered, “whether public sector workers in thur ivry towers eevin understands Brexit, is a mute pint.”